klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

-## Dynamic Surface Water Extent Version 1.1.0 - Release Notes
+## Dynamic Surface Water Extent Version 1.1.1 - Release Notes

-Release Date: May 2016
+Release Date: August 2016

-See git tag [dswe-version_1.1.0]
+See git tag [dswe-version_1.1.1]

-This application produces Surface Water Extent products for Landsat 4, 5, and 7.
+This application produces Surface Water Extent products for Landsat 4, 5, 7, and 8.

 ## Product Descriptions
-See the [TODO TODO TODO](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the DSWE product.
+See the [Not Available](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the DSWE product.

 ## Release Notes
-- updated to get the elevation file information from the metadata XML
-- updated to add L8 support
+* Minor enhancements

 ## Installation